umaidmz/browser_agent/README.md

-# Browser Agent
+# Browser Agent Langgraph 2025

 ## Description
 Browser Agent is a project designed to monitor and interact with web browsers programmatically.
 It provides tools to automate browser tasks, collect data, and perform various web interactions.
-It only provides basic functionality to enable developers with a startinmg inspiration for browser agent.
+It only provides basic functionality to enable developers get started with browser agent.
+It uses latest langgraph concepts to enable the features.

 ## Installation
-To install the Browser Agent, clone the repository and install the dependencies:
+To install the Browser Agent, clone the repository and install the dependencies: add the required files in .env.example and then remove the '.example' from the end.

 ```bash
 git clone https://github.com/zaffau/browser_agent.git